Running the Game

 Episodes in Blood on the Lens aren’t pre-scripted adventures, nor are they entirely freeform.
 Instead, this book provides story elements that you can arrange like jigsaw pieces to tell a reactive, personalized story that is easy to improvise.
 The puzzle pieces at your disposal are:

 The Threat.
-Each Threat in Blood on the Lens is detailed with its own story, with a beginning, middle, and end, intended as a guideline for your session.
+Each Threat in this book is detailed with its own story intended as a guideline for your session, with a beginning, middle, and end.
 This story is more of an outline than a script; it doesn’t feature hard-and-fast locations or characters or even timelines.
 You should fill in those gaps with the locations and NPCs featured in the episode.
 Moreover, you can depart entirely from the outline as your players drive the story in unpredictable directions.
-Loop back to the outline if convenient, or simply follow the players as they wheel into new territory.
+Loop back to the outline if convenient, or simply follow the players into new territory.

 Locations.
 The settings in the full Blood on the Lens book are accompanied by a catalog of horrific locations: dilapidated manors, pitch-black forests, haunted caverns, and worse.
 Don’t fill a map with these locations or introduce them early—just pick one off the list when the story demands a suitable place for a monster or a victim.
 The rest of the setting is probably filled with decidedly less haunted streets and homes, but you can fill in those gaps when the story leads you there.